neondatabase/postgresql_anonymizer/docs/index.md

 In addition, various [Masking Functions] are available : randomization, faking, partial scrambling, shufflin, noise or even your own custom function !

+Beyond masking, it is also possible to use [Generalization] and [k-anonymity] functions, which are perfect for analytics.

 [INSTALL.md]: INSTALL/
 [Concepts]: concepts/
 [personally identifiable information]: https://en.wikipedia.org/wiki/Personally_identifiable_information